RobotOptimist/macivor/content/blog/kendo-ui-pain.md

 ```

 Lets talk through all of this.
 First notice that you have to give the grid a model.
 This is not optional.
 There is no dynamic option.
 You must define a class and provide it to the Grid<> method.
 You must also give your grid a name.
 This will become the html id of the grid later.
-It will allow you to select the grid using jQuery and do ... stuff.
+It will allow you to select the grid using jQuery so you can create JavaScript methods to tie into the grid behavior.

 Next we have columns.
 As stated, columns can be quickly defined using Model properties, but notice that you can also define their width and resize attributes.
 You can provide them a title as well.
 You can also, in place of a property, define a Template `column.Template("<div>My Cool Custom Thing</div>")` from here you can also still access a property by using kendo expression syntax: `#=MyModelProperty#` Sometimes you can also use JavaScript expressions between the #= and the #, but that's not always the case.
 It requires experimentation.